 Yes, there are versions for both Windows and Mac operating systems.
 The Windows option promotes the ‘Magnifier’ app, which integrates with the mouse button to make it easy to enlarge it.

-On the other hand, the Mac built-in screen magnifying system can be accessed by keyboard shortcuts or if you scroll your mouse or trackpad.
+On the other hand, Mac’s built-in screen magnifying system can be accessed by keyboard shortcuts or if you scroll your mouse or trackpad.
 The iOS devices also have screen magnification level features built-in.

 Other Things To Consider With Magnification Software